Hiking & Trekking Tours & Trips in UK and Great Britain

 Classic Walks of Scotland

-Denise, traveled in April
+Danielle, traveled in June

 Climb Britain's highest peak Ben Nevis (1,345m) and the challenging Devil's Staircase.
 Walk from Glencoe to Kinlochleven on the West Highland Way, followed by scenic routes along the Caledonian Canal.
 Expert guides lead technical sections through Glen Nevis and Cow Hill.